aws/aws-cdk-rfcs/text/0400-appmonitor-l2.md

 * **API Bar Raiser**: @madeline-k

-The `aws-rum` construct library allows you to create an Amazon CloudWatch RUM AppMonitor with just a few lines of code, enabling you to retrieve code snippets outside of the management console, which was previously impossible.
-This allows users to retrieve code snippets and fully automate deployments without having to go through the management console.
+The `aws-rum` construct library allows you to create an Amazon CloudWatch RUM AppMonitor with just a few lines of code.
+You can integrate this AppMonitor into your application without manually copy-pasting code snippets from the CloudWatch management console into your application code.
+This allows users to fully automate deployments use CloudWatch RUM AppMonitor.

 ## Working Backwards